In terms of both volume of wine produced and appellation size, Bordeaux is the:

 Are the majority of wines from Bordeaux bottled as blends or single varietals?

 Most red and white Bordeaux wines are blends.

 Because of the uncertainty of the weather (rain and frost in particular), the Bordelais rely on different grapes that flower and ripen at different times.

-White Bordeaux wines are primarily blends of what 3 grapes?
+White Bordeaux wines are primarily blends of which 2 grapes?

-Muscadelle (not used as often and when it is, only a small percent is used)
+- Muscadelle (sometimes used and, when it is, only a small percent)

-Petit Verdot (not used as often and when it is, only a small percent is used)
+- Petit Verdot (sometimes used and, when it is, only a small percent)